 Ralph C. Hassig and Kongdan Oh’s (2009) profoundly anti-Communist The Hidden People of North Korea: Everyday Life in the Hermit Kingdom focuses primarily on Kim Jong-il as “the elite” and his ‘regime’ as the obstacle to their health, freedom and happiness (Ibid: 3, 240).
 Ordinary North Koreans resent the leadership and the military and are “mightily attracted to the products and pleasures of capitalism” (Ibid: 136).
 “Simply put, the Kim regime is built on the violation of human rights” and will never significantly improve them (Ibid: 195, 215).
 To their credit, they add that most North Koreans are “probably sufficiently satisfied” to the extent that they do not wish to leave (Ibid: 240).
 They conclude on a callous note: Koreans, like all peoples, have “the government they deserve” and it is up to them to change it (Ibid: 251).

-Like the COI, these popular representations rely to varying degrees on extrapolating the defectors experiences (and in one case North Korean fiction) as representative of the country as a whole.
+Like the COI, these popular representations rely to varying degrees on extrapolating defector experiences (and in one case North Korean fiction) as representative of the country as a whole.
 They also all (again to varying degrees) depend on extraordinary indoctrination or deep discontent to remain consistent; one receives only traces of genuinely satisfied North Koreans with reasoned and legitimate cultural beliefs.

 The COI stresses the ‘brainwashing’ analogy by quoting one anonymous witness’s testimony as representative of what they heard: